Vitors-Miranda/composer/README.md

 # composer
 Composer introduction

-Need to create a folder "src" and add a empty archive named "config.php"
+Need to creates a folder "src" and add a empty archive named "config.php"